How Do I Get an Extension on Taxes?

 Step 2: Download Form 4868

-Completing Form 4868 allows you to obtain the six-month extension of time to file your return.
+Completing Form 4868 allows you to obtain the extension to file your return.
 You can access a copy of the form on the TurboTax website and fill it out in a matter of minutes.
-If you make an estimated tax payment with a credit or debit card by April 15, your extension is granted without having to file Form 4868.
+If you make an estimated tax payment with a credit or debit card by April 15 (or extended date due to a holiday or weekend), your extension is granted without having to file Form 4868.

 Step 3: Complete Form 4868